All Episodes

 What I had was sheer 100% love and passion for what I do.

-And nobody was gonna stop me from trying it.
+And nobody was going to stop me from trying it.

-Nobody was gonna tell me it couldn't be done, and they did.
+Nobody was going to tell me it couldn't be done.

 Everybody in the world is told your idea won't work.

-So I'm not unique there, but I just most people's passions, they're real passions and love, end up being hobbies.
+So I'm not unique there, but I just, most people's passions, their real passions in love, end up being hobbies.

 So find a way to get somebody to pay you for doing your hobby or your passion.